Nissan RB engine: RB30DET

-RB-X GT2 and RB28DET (2.8L I6 T)
+RB-X GT2 and RB28DET (2.8L)

 The RB-X GT2 (designed and built by REINIK) is an engine specially made for the NISMO 400R.
 The difference between this engine and a RB26DETT is that the engine is bored and stroked 87x77.7 mm which results in 2770 cc.
 The engine produces 450 PS at 6800 rpm and 48 kgm at 4400 rpm.

 This engine was manufactured with a reinforced cylinder block and cylinder head, metal head gasket, pistons with cooling channels, forged crank shaft, forged connecting rods, N1 turbine with reinforced actuator, high flow intake, stainless down pipe, and low exhaust resistant sport cats, most of which were not offered for the RB26DETT.
 RB-X GT2 engines competed in LeMans 24hr race, Pikes Peak, and other forms of motorsports.
 GT500 and Z-tune engines are also based on REINIK's design although later built by NISMO's Omori Factory.

 REINIK also made over 20 RB28DET based on the R33 RB25DET.
 These engines were ordered by Prince Nissan Dealership network for a special edition R33 GT25t called 280 Type-MR. The engine was built for high torque and limited to 300 PS and 36 kgm of torque.

 Stroker kits

-There are many stroker kits available for RB Engines (some only available as proper kits while others being achievable by using cranks from other engines, for example a GT-R crank, pistons and rods in an RB25DET will make its displacement 2.6L as the Bore is the same as an RB26DETT).
+There are many stroker kits available for RB engines (some only available as proper kits while others being achievable by using cranks from other engines, for example a GT-R crank, pistons and rods in an RB25DET will make its displacement 2.6L as the bore is the same as an RB26DETT).

-Achievable Stroker Displacements for RB Engines:
+Achievable stroker displacements for RB engines: